manojk-india/JIRA-AI-Backend/README.md

 # JIRA-AI-Backend
-We perfect our JIRA AI backend here .......
+We build our JIRA AI backend here .......
 Happy coding